psharma-alberta/data-science/neural-networks.md

 small changes in their weights and bias cause only a small change in their output

-imput: any values between 0 and 1 (instead of 0s or 1s)
+input: any values between 0 and 1 (instead of 0s or 1s)

 output: σ(w⋅x+b), where σ is called the sigmoid function (instead of 0 or 1)